yigebis/DSA_Share/README.md

+# Overview
 DSA Share is a platform to share concepts in Data Structures and Algorithms with each other.
-Anyone interested can get in to the platform and share their knowledge.
+Anyone interested can get in to the platform and share their knowledge by posting a multi-content blog (texts, images and videos in any order).
 The platform also enables individuals to search for posts with different criteria like topics, author and title.

 ## Tools and Frameworks
 ### Backend